Skip to content

 echo "* soft nproc 65536" >> /etc/security/limits.conf

-Disable IPV6 and enable huge pages
+Disable IPV6 and enable huge pages.

-sed -i 's/GRUB_CMDLINE_LINUX=""/GRUB_CMDLINE_LINUX="ipv6.disable=1 default_hugepagesz=1G hugepagesz=1G hugepages=64 transparent_hugepage=never"/g' /etc/default/grub
+sed -i 's/GRUB_CMDLINE_LINUX=""/GRUB_CMDLINE_LINUX="ipv6.disable=1 default_hugepagesz=1G hugepagesz=1G hugepages=64 transparent_hugepage=never "/g' /etc/default/grub

 update-grub